CollegeDev/DonkeyGuard/README.md

 So you have to decide which behavior you prefer and download the suitable version.

+### Default Privacy Mode
+The default privacy mode is a framework feature which gives you the possibility to decide what happens if an application tries to access your private data, but no settings for the requested application have been set.
+The feature supports following values:

+* Allow - The application will get access to the requested permission/data)
+* Random - The application will get randomized generated fake data
+* Empty - The application will get empty values

+It is not recommended to use Random or Empty, because it could be that system applications won't work as expected anymore.

 ## Preview
 ![](http://www.bilderload.com/bild/348344/screenshot20140729093144UO8BJ.png)
 ![](http://www.bilderload.com/bild/348345/screenshot20140729093210D9G30.png)  ![](http://www.bilderload.com/bild/348346/screenshot20140729093216GY28T.png)  ![](http://www.bilderload.com/bild/348347/screenshot201407290932276TD10.png)   ![](http://www.bilderload.com/bild/348348/screenshot20140729093258VVWU5.png)  ![](http://www.bilderload.com/bild/348349/screenshot20140729093310VT431.png)  ![](http://www.bilderload.com/bild/348350/screenshot201407290933225VFFJ.png)